Hemath-life/01_react_todo/README.md

 <h1> Basic Todo web Application using React Js </h1>

-Here you can add list using add button
-Delete list items click on the list
+Here you can add list using add button after that to Delete list items click the list.

 Example: